sevilcaliskan/clustering-machine-learning/README.md

 # clustering-machine-learning
-Clustering homework for machine learning class part1 and part2 files run knn and agglomerative algoritms
+Clustering homework for machine learning class

+Part1 and part2 files can be ran on matlab and they use knn and agglomerative algoritms in the files knn. and aglo.m.